‘Ash and debris’: Journalist covering Maui fires surveys destruction of once-vibrant Hawaii town

 Street after street after street was nothing but rubble and foundation.
 Ash and debris.

 It was so one-dimensional that it was hard to imagine the scenic town that was once here.
-King Kamehameha III Elementary School was decimated, a mess of collapsed steel.
+King Kamehameha III Elementary School was a mess of collapsed steel.
 There was a neighborhood near the water that was completely gone — not a single structure remained.

 I couldn’t see any active flames amid pockets of wispy smoke.